assembliss/webassembliss/README.md

 - [x] allow user to upload other files to be processed (e.g., a csv file to be read)
 - [x] show instructions executed after running/tracing code
 - [x] show instructions written after running/tracing code
+- [x] create a form to generate project configs